estnltk/estnltk/docs/tutorials/dependency_syntax.rst

         # Retrieve nodes labelled SUBJECT
         subject_nodes = root.get_children( label="@SUBJ" )
         for subj_node in subject_nodes:
-            # Retrieve children of the subject node (include node itself):
+            # Retrieve children of the subject node (and include the node itself):
             subject_and_children = subj_node.get_children( include_self=True, sorted=True )
             # Print SUBJ phrases (texts) and their syntactic labels
             print( [(node.text, node.labels) for node in subject_and_children] )